knalam2/ardupilot/libraries/AP_Scripting/drivers/VSPeak_flow_meter.md

 First of all, calibrate and configure the flow meter according to the manufacturer instructions.
 Set your configuration with the `FLOW.txt` file, placed in the SD card in the sensor itself.
+For this script, the consumed/level FUEL display setting is not relevant, as only the current flow is used.

 Once this is done, perform the following steps.